Before and After Photos and Instructions

 • Medical intake questions will be asked at your appointment.

 Rapid Repair Balm is an all natural, antimicrobial, nourishing aftercare balm.
-It assists in a speedy recovery and can be used instead of the Aquaphor and lotion.
+It assists in a speedy recovery and can be used instead of Aquaphor, lotion, or Bacitracin.
 It also works great on new tattoos and it smells like chocolate!

 Aftercare

-• You may use ice for 10 minutes on and 10 minutes off until the pain and swelling subside.
+• Use ice for 20 minutes on and 20 minutes off until the pain and swelling subside.
+You may need to do this for a few days.
 Be sure there is a barrier between the ice and your skin.

 • Use scent-free, sensitive soap to gently cleanse the treated area twice a day.
 Dove soap works well.

-Should blistering or bubbling occur, do not panic, this can happen.
+• Should blistering or bubbling occur, do not panic, this can happen.
 If the blister/bubble gets bigger than a dime, pop it with a sterile Lancet or small sterile needle and use gauze to gently press out any fluid until the blister is flat.
 You may need to do this multiple times as blisters can refill.
-Apply antibiotic ointment, such as Bacitracin, twice per day and loosely cover the area with an ABD pad until the skin is closed.
+Apply antibiotic ointment, such as Bacitracin or the Rapid Repair Balm, twice per day and loosely cover the area with gauze until the skin is closed.
 This may take a couple of days to resolve.

-• You may resume your normal skin care products on the treated area after 14 days.
+• You may resume your normal skin care products on the treated area after 7 days or until any scabs are fully healed.

-• Do not undergo any other cosmetic or medical treatments on or surrounding the treated tattoo.
+• Do not undergo any other cosmetic or medical treatments on or around the treated tattoo.

 • Be patient and give your body a chance to process and expel the ink.